Reversible Causal Graph Dynamics: Introduction

 From a theoretical physics perspective, the question whether the reversibility of small scale physics (quantum mechanics, micro-mechanical), can be reconciled with the time-varying topology of large scale physics (relativity), is a topic of debate and constant investigation.
 This paper provides a toy, discrete, classical model where reversibility and time-varying topology coexist and interact.
 But ultimately, this deep question ought to be addressed in a quantum mechanical setting.
 Indeed, just like RCA were precursors to Quantum CA, this work paves the way for Quantum CGD.
+Our very recent steps in this direction are available in Pre-print \cite{ArrighiQCGD}.

 This journal paper is based upon two conference proceedings \cite{ArrighiRC,ArrighiBRCGD}.
 It organized as follows.
 After introducing our graph model, and the axiomatic definition of CGD, in Sections \ref{sec:AssociatedGraphs} and \ref{sec:Causality}, we prove in Section \ref{sec:invertibility} that invertible CGD conserve the number of vertices of almost all graphs.
-Section \ref{sec:reversibility} is then dedicated to the proof of our first main result: invertible CGD are reversible.
-Next, Section \ref{sec:blocks} presents our second main result, namely the block representation of Reversible CGD.
+Section \ref{sec:reversibility} then proves that invertible CGD are reversible.
+Section \ref{sec:blocks} provides the block representation of Reversible CGD.
 We then conclude.